otrv4/otrv4/otrv4.md

   return R, decide_between_chain_keys(Ca, Cb)
 ```

+// TODO: is this how the ratchet it will behave?
 ### Rotating ECDH keys and mix key as sender

 Before sending the first reply (i.e. a new message considering a previous